Haman

 Haman (הָמָן Hāmān; also known as Haman the Agagite) is the main antagonist in the Book of Esther, who according to the Hebrew Bible was an official in the court of the Persian empire under King Ahasuerus, commonly identified as Xerxes I (died 465 BCE) but traditionally equated with Artaxerxes I or Artaxerxes II.
 His epithet, Agagite, indicates that Haman was a descendant of Agag, the king of the Amalekites.
 Some commentators interpret this descent to be symbolic, due to his similar personality.

 In the narrative of the Book of Esther, Haman was a proud and ambitious man who demanded that everyone bow down to him as a sign of respect.
 However, a Jewish man named Mordecai refused to bow down to him, which enraged Haman.
 Seeking revenge, Haman convinced the king to issue a decree that all Jews in the Persian empire be exterminated.
 Haman's plot was foiled by Queen Esther, who was also Jewish and had concealed her identity from the King.
 Esther revealed Haman's plan to Ahasuerus and pleaded with him to spare her people.
 The King was outraged at Haman's treachery and ordered that he be executed instead.

 Etymology and meaning of the name

-The name has been equated with the Persian name Omanes (𐎡𐎶𐎴𐎡𐏁, Imāniš) recorded by Greek historians.
-Several etymologies have been proposed for it: it has been associated with the Persian word Hamayun, meaning "illustrious" (naming dictionaries typically list it as meaning "magnificent"); with the sacred drink Haoma; or with the Persian name Vohuman, meaning "good thoughts".
+Some scholars equate Haman with Omanus, a theonym recorded by Strabo.
+Several etymologies have been proposed for Haman: it has been associated with the Persian word Humāyūn, meaning "illustrious" (naming dictionaries typically list it as meaning "magnificent"); with the sacred drink Haoma; or with the Persian name Vohuman, meaning "good thoughts".
 The 19th-century Bible critic Jensen associated it with the Elamite god Humban, a view dismissed by later scholars.
 Ahriman, a Zoroastrian spirit of destruction, has also been proposed as an etymon.
 Hoschander suggests that Haman is a priestly title and not a proper name.